warpspeed/warpspeed-docs/v1/index.md

 ### Who shouldn't use WarpSpeed?

 WarpSpeed certainly isn't a fit for all deployment scenarios.
-If you are developing a site that is expecting huge amounts of traffic, you need to scale big fast, or you have 99.99% uptime requirements then WarpSpeed is not the right choice.
+If you are developing a site that is expecting huge amounts of traffic, you need to scale quickly, or you have 99.99% uptime requirements then WarpSpeed is not the right choice.
 You will likely need load balancers, many redundant servers, elastic cloud resources, etc. WarpSpeed simply isn't designed to handle these types of sites, and in our calculations, these cases account for less than 20% deployment scenarios.
 However, if you have a small to medium site that you would like to grow into something great, WarpSpeed can be a great start that will help you keep more money in your bank account.

 ### How is my Server being configured?